 In 1919 Thomas P. Aitken succeeded in putting this plan into operation.
-For three years (1919-21) Aitken mined the Quigley silver-lead ore property under lease.
+For three years (1919-21), Aitken mined the Quigley silver-lead ore property under lease.
 In the spring of 1919, he sent a crew with supplies, a complete blacksmith shop, a considerable quantity of drill steel, and horses on a large power scow and a small gasoline launch to Roosevelt.
-From this point the men were to improve a pack trail to the mining property, a distance of approximately 27 miles.
-According to James Haney, who was in charge of the operation, the scow named the Mary (owned and operated by Charles McGonagal) was specially built at Fairbanks during the last winter for the service.49 The scow made several trips between Nenana and Roosevelt, carrying supplies to the miners.
-One round-trip reportedly was made in four days.50
+From this point the men were to improve a pack trail to the mining property, a distance of approximately twenty-seven miles.
+According to James Haney, who was in charge of the mining operation, the power scow Mary (owned and operated by Charles McGonagal) had been built at Fairbanks during the last winter for use on the Kantishna River.55 The scow made several trips between Nenana and Roosevelt, carrying supplies to the miners.
+One round-trip reportedly was made in four days.56